DevExpress/devextreme-react/README.md

 );
 ```

-Note that one of the [predefined themes](https://js.devexpress.com/Documentation/Guide/Themes/Predefined_Themes/) is required.
+Note that a [predefined theme](https://js.devexpress.com/Documentation/Guide/Themes/Predefined_Themes/) is required.

 ## <a name="api-reference"></a>API Reference ##

-The complete list of components and their API described in the [DevExtreme API Reference](http://js.devexpress.com/Documentation/ApiReference/).
+The complete list of components and their APIs are described in the [DevExtreme API Reference](http://js.devexpress.com/Documentation/ApiReference/).

-To know how to implement and apply templates, see [Markup Customization](#markup-customization).
+See [Markup Customization](#markup-customization) for details on how to implement and apply templates.

 ## <a name="state-management"></a>State Management ##